 Reading for Recovery

-Together with Culture Perth and Kinross, a charitable trust managing libraries and Perth Museum and Art Gallery, the prison library is developing a new pilot Reading for Recovery initiative with prisoners to help tackle some of the complex needs of the prison community.
+Together with Culture Perth and Kinross a charitable trust managing libraries, Perth Museum and Perth Art Gallery the prison library is developing a new pilot Reading for Recovery initiative with prisoners to help tackle some of the complex needs of the prison community.

 By providing resources and workshops from educators, facilitators and creatives, the challenge team is working together with prisoners to improve their wellbeing and help them to reintegrate into society.
 The goal is to help tackle some of the inequalities and lack of literacy skills often stemming from negative experiences within early learning settings and exacerbated by economic disadvantage.